-- For Tiger 900 Rally Pro remove the sump guard, see page 130. - Warm up the engine thoroughly, and then stop the engine and secure the motorcycle in an upright position on level ground. - Place an oil drain pan beneath the engine. - Remove the engine oil drain plug. - Unscrew and remove the engine oil filter using Triumph service tool T3880313.
+- ▼ For Tiger 900 Rally Pro remove the sump guard, see page 124. - Warm up the engine thoroughly, and then stop the engine and secure the motorcycle in an upright position on level ground. - ▼ Place an oil drain pan beneath the engine. - ▼ Remove the engine oil drain plug.

+- Unscrew and remove the engine oil filter using Triumph service tool T3880313.
 Dispose of the old engine oil filter in an environmentally friendly way. - Apply a thin smear of clean engine oil to the sealing ring of the new engine oil filter.
-Fit the engine oil filter and tighten to 10 Nm. - After the engine oil has completely drained out, fit a new sealing washer to the drain plug.
-Fit and tighten the drain plug to 25 Nm. - Using a suitable funnel, fill the engine with a fully or semi synthetic 10W/40 or 10W/50 motorcycle engine oil which meets specification API SN (or higher) and JASO MA2.
-Triumph Performance fully synthetic engine oil is recommended. - Start the engine and allow it to idle for a minimum of 30 seconds.
+Install the engine oil filter and tighten to 89 lbf in (89 lbf in (10 Nm)). - After the engine oil has completely drained out, install a new sealing washer to the drain plug.
+Install and tighten the drain plug to 18 lbf ft (18 lbf ft (25 Nm)). - Using a suitable funnel, fill the engine with a fully or semi synthetic 10W/40 or 10W/50 motorcycle engine oil which meets specification API SN (or higher) and JASO MA2.
+Triumph Performance fully synthetic engine oil is recommended. - ▼ Start the engine and allow it to idle for a minimum of 30 seconds.